RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.
 ```

-The result would be a resource group `an-example-resource-group` is provsioned on Azure Cloud with
+The result would be a resource group `an-example-resource-group` provisioned on Azure Cloud with
 the service principle `an-example-resource-group-spn` having `Contributor`
 access to that resource group.